evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ## Infotainment

-You can choose from two different sound systems on the BYD Tang EV600.
+You can choose between two sound systems on the BYD Tang EV600.
 With the Surroundsystem, you get seven amplifier channels and seven speakers with a max system output of  watts.
 With the Premium sound system, you get seven amplifier channels and 12 speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.